shapeshed/jekyll.shapeshed.com/_posts/2007-05-26-illustrator_101_the_pen_tool.md

 ---
 layout: post
 title: Illustrator 101 - The Pen Tool
-excerpt: "A tool worth learning you can soon have the same control as you do when sketching.
+description: "A tool worth learning you can soon have the same control as you do when sketching.
 It is tricky to master but you can soon be up and running with a little practice. "
 categories: [Illustrator 101, Illustrator]
 ---